B.S. Degree in Accounting

 • Demonstrate a foundation of business knowledge, team dynamics, and technical skills that supports and facilitates lifelong professional development.

-• Identify ethical issues associated with business situations and apply approriate principles of ethics and civic responsibility.
+• Identify ethical issues associated with business situations and apply appropriate principles of ethics and civic responsibility.

-• Demonstrate general knowledge of accounting and apply relevant nation and international accounting principles and standards to specific business activities and workplace situations.
+• Demonstrate general knowledge of accounting and apply relevant national and international accounting principles and standards to specific business activities and workplace situations.

-• Use technology to faciliate and enhance accounting and financial research and reporting.
+• Use technology to facilitate and enhance accounting and financial research and reporting.

 Career Opportunities

-Fairmont State Accounting graduates are prepared for careers in public, industrial, and governmental accounting in positions.
-Accounting majors become general accountants, account managers, staff accountants in public accounting, internal auditors, industrial accountants, financial analysts and Internal Revenue agents.
+Fairmont State Accounting graduates are prepared for careers in public, industrial, and governmental accounting positions.
+Accounting majors become general accountants, account managers, staff accountants in public accounting, internal auditors, industrial accountants, financial analysts, and Internal Revenue agents.
 Some untraditional careers include:

 • International Accountant